codeplaysoftware/portBLAS/doc/Gemm.md

   }
 ```

-The first configuration is only used if `interleaved` is specified for the `Gemm` batch type.
+The first configuration is only used if `interleaved` is specified for the `GEMM` batch type.

 ```c++
 #if defined(NAIVE_GEMM)